ToF-/RentForth/Story.md

     Order(t,d,p) ⇒ A(t, P[t+d] := max(V,P[t]+p)), A(t+d, V := max(V,P[t+d]))

-If we process all the actions in the right order, i.e for each time
+If we process all the actions in the right sequencing, i.e for each time position

     - update the profit made so far
-    - plan the renting at ulterior time
+    - plan the ulterior profit made by rent at price + profit

+then we end up with the max profit made with all the orders.

 3. A first, partial implementation
 ----------------------------------